MrSRE/Kubestronaut/3-CKA/Readme.md

 - Set a default namespace for all subsequent commands
     - `kubectl config set-context --current --namespace=<NAMESPACE-NAME>`

-- Delete all the pods in a single namespace:
-    - `kubectl delete --all pods --namespace=foo`

 - Delecrative way
     - ```
     apiVersion: v1